meirm/llm_wrapper/README.md

 # LLM Functions Library Usage Guide

 This guide provides a comprehensive overview of how to use the `llm_wrapper` library, which offers a versatile wrapper, `llm_func`, designed for seamless interactions with various language learning models (LLMs).
-The wrapper simplifies model initialization, query execution, and structured output parsing, supporting a wide range of return types including basic data types (`int`, `float`, `str`, `bool`) and complex Pydantic `BaseModel` structures.
+The wrapper simplifies model initialization, query execution, and structured output parsing, supporting a wide range of return types including basic data types (`int`, `float`, `str`, `bool`, `set`, `list`, `dict`) and complex Pydantic `BaseModel` structures.

 ## Getting Started
 ```python